rosstewart/MutPred-PPI/README.md

 ### Step 1.5: Generate AlphaFold3 structures

 Due to licensing restrictions, we are unable to provide AlphaFold3 binaries.
 AlphaFold3 source code and instructions for requesting access to model weights are available on [AlphaFold3's GitHub Page](https://github.com/google-deepmind/alphafold3).
-Alternatively, submit protein complex queries to the [AlphaFold3 Server](https://alphafoldserver.com/) (note: submitting to AlphaFold3 Server may require differently formatted input files).
+Alternatively, submit protein complex queries to the [AlphaFold3 Server](https://alphafoldserver.com/) (note: AlphaFold3 Server may require slight modifications to generated input files).

 Save resulting PDBx/mmCIF files to `<mmcif_dir>`, which you will use in the next step.